unjs/unpdf/README.md

 The serverless build of PDF.js provided by `unpdf` is based on PDF.js v4.10.38.

-If you want to use a different PDF.js version, you can configure `unpdf` to [use a official PDF.js build](#use-official-or-legacy-pdfjs-build).
+You can use an [official PDF.js build](#use-official-or-legacy-pdfjs-build) by using the [`definePDFJSModule`](#definepdfjsmodule) method.
+This is useful if you want to use a specific version or a custom build of PDF.js.

 ## Installation